-As if deciding where to go to college and what to go for aren't difficult enough, you may also need to figure out if you want to go to school full- or part-time.
+As if deciding where to go to college and what to go for aren't difficult enough, you may also need to figure out if you want to be a full-time college student.
 While part-time studies may seem like the ideal option, especially if you are working or have family obligations, the benefits of being a full-time student often outweigh those of going on a reduced schedule.

 Determine the Length of Degree

 One of the primary advantages to attending college on a full-time basis is the length of time it will take you to complete your degree.
 Taking a full course load each semester means you will get all of your credits in well before you would by taking classes part-time.
 In fact, the average four-year degree takes 5.1 years to complete.
 Half of all students pursuing four-year degrees at public institutions took more than five years to achieve a degree.
 That said, the more classes you take, the higher the likelihood that you'll graduate from college in four years or so.
 For example, the University of North Alabama requires students to complete 125 credits in order to graduate with a Bachelor of Science in art.
 The benefits of being a full-time student is that you can graduate in four years.
 Even at a full-time rate, this means that a student must take between 14 and 18 credits each semester to complete the degree in four years.
 Cut that in half, and you end up with an eight-year program.